 Arizona Bike Week 2013 rocked the southwest in the true spirit and style of riders and enthusiasts alike.
 This annual motorcycle rally and gathering really is a fantastic event.
 The level of top-shelf custom motorcycles is off-the-page and I gotta say, I met the coolest people there.
 All that and Cave Creek is truly a slice of heaven, possessing a great personality like no place I’ve been.

-For anyone not familiar with the area, Cave Creek is about 20 minutes straight north of Scottsdale, Arizona.
-At a slightly higher elevation that Scottsdale and the surrounding greater Phoenix area, it has a much more varied terrain and a slightly cooler breeze.
-Definitely, the pace of the Cave Creek crowd is more relaxed than its surrounding neighbors, and far more relaxed than my Las Vegas.
-Try to order a pizza delivered after 5;00 pm and it simply won’t happen.
+For anyone unfamiliar with the area, Cave Creek is about 20 minutes north of Scottsdale, Arizona.
+At a slightly higher elevation than Scottsdale and the surrounding greater Phoenix area, it has a much more varied terrain and a slightly cooler breeze.
+The pace of the Cave Creek crowd is definitely more relaxed than its surrounding neighbors and far more relaxed than my Las Vegas.
+Try to order a pizza delivered after 5:00 p.m., and it won’t happen.
 But that’s not what Cave Creek (or this post) is about.

 Miles of motorcycles adorn the streets.

-Now, I’ve been to several motorcycle rallies over the years, including Hollister Motorcycle Rally, The Laughlin River Run, Sturgis Motorcycle Rally and Arizona Bike Week (years ago) among a plethora others.
+Now, I’ve been to several motorcycle rallies over the years, including the Hollister Motorcycle Rally, The Laughlin River Run, the Sturgis Motorcycle Rally, and Arizona Bike Week (years ago), among a plethora of others.
 But I must confess, there were proportionately more over-the-top motorcycles at this event than I’ve seen at most.
-Sure there were regular Harley-Davidson, Indian, Victory and other brands of motorcycles too (including a few metric), but there were days at this rally where I was convinced that everyone in Cave Creek rides a trophy-winning show bike.
-I love that, because motorcycles have become such a creative expression unto their own, especially these past several years.
+Sure, there were regular Harley-Davidson, Indian, Victory, and other brands of motorcycles, too (including a few metric), but there were days at this rally where I was convinced that everyone in Cave Creek rides a trophy-winning show bike.
+I love that because motorcycles have become such a creative expression of their own, especially these past several years.

 This devious creation has a lot going on.

-Toys of envy… It seems green bikes where everywhere.
+Toys of envy… It seemed green bikes were everywhere.

 And tons of joy… Nothing like a beautiful Husky to make you smile.